ed-creator/digital-asset-analytics/README.md

 I want to see the price of each Assets

 As a User
-So that I can assess an Assests
+So that I can assess an Assest
 I want to see the price history of the Assets
 ```